My Story & This Blog

 Welcome!

-And had plenty more failures.
+And plenty more failures.
 I lost a bunch of money trying to become a property developer.
-That coffee shop never made any money.
+That coffee shop just lost money.
 I had a car dealership that went nowhere.

-In March 2020 I got really interested in cryptocurrency and have been focusing on it full-time ever since.
+In March 2020 I got really interested in cryptocurrency and decentralised finance and have been focusing on it ever since.
+Using my gambling skills in a new arena.

 The Long Version